opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./06-stores/Svelte_stores.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_stores).

-The source code to follow this article is in the `06-stores` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/06-stores svelte-todo` command.
+The source code to follow this article is in the `06-stores` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/06-stores svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/d1fa84a5a4494366b179c87395940039?version=3.23.2).

 ## 07. Deployment, TypeScript support and next Steps